DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: LLM-based Information Verification Implementation

 Through this process, token costs can be reduced by more than 80\% while maintaining or improving verification accuracy.

-\paragraph{LLM Verification Logic.} The \factmodule's automatic verifier is prompt-engineered to determine whether the given context supports the claim, identical to the human protocol above.
-The LLM infers whether the claim's core content and numerical information match the source to make a final judgment.
+\paragraph{LLM Verification Logic} The \factmodule's automatic verifier is prompt-engineered to determine whether the given context supports the claim, identical to the human protocol above.
+The LLM infers whether the claim's core content and numerical information match the source, then makes a final judgment.

+\paragraph{Augmented Dataset and Robustness Evaluation} While the human-annotated dataset provides high-quality ground truth, it exhibits significant class imbalance, with 82 ``Supported'' claims and only 5 ``Not Supported'' claims among 100 examples.
+This skew limits the ability to effectively evaluate the model's capacity to discern unsupported claims and mitigate hallucinations.
+To address this, we constructed an adversarial augmented dataset.
+This dataset was generated by systematically perturbing initially supported claims—specifically by negating semantic meanings or altering numerical values—to create plausible but factually incorrect statements (i.e., ``Not Supported'').
+All augmented examples were rigorously reviewed by human evaluators to ensure they are strictly false or unsupported by the source text.